Javierdemarco/javierdemarcowebsite/website/content/about.md

 [My Github Page](https://github.com/javierdemarco) and [Twitter Page](https://twitter.com/javierdemarcoo).

-At one moment in time my Gitlab and Github repositories mught not be sync with each other, but i will try to make it so, for anyone that prefers any of them in particular can check my projects.
+At one moment in time my Gitlab and Github repositories might not be sync with each other, but i will try to make it so, for anyone that prefers any of them in particular can check my projects.

+## Work experience

+* 10/2019 - 12/2019 -> ALTIA CONSULTORES - University external practices
+Python and AWS projects.
+Web services in PHP and HTML
+* 01/2019 - 07/2019 -> RACE - Football Coach
+Manage a football team, supervizing sports events.

 ## Studies